-(a) The person who requests the consultation must be a licensed medical practitioner enrolled as a medicaid provider.
+(a) A licensed medical practitioner enrolled as a medicaid provider requests the consultation.
 For purposes of this rule, a medical visit initiated by someone other than a licensed medical practitioner (e.g., a patient, a family member, a teacher, a social worker) is not a consultation.

-(b) The request for a consultation, the need for a consultation, the consultant's opinion, and any services that were ordered or performed in relation to the consultation must be documented in the patient's medical record.
+(b) The request for a consultation, the need for a consultation, the consultant's opinion, and any services that were ordered or performed in relation to the consultation are documented in the patient's medical record.

 (c) Follow-up visits initiated by a consultant for the purpose of evaluation and management of a patient's condition are E&M services rather than consultation.

-(d) The referring practitioner must be identified on any claim for consultation that is submitted.
+(d) The referring practitioner is identified on any claim for consultation that is submitted.

 (4) Critical-care services.
 Payment for covered critical-care services provided by a single practitioner is limited to two hours per patient per day.
 This time limit does not apply to critical-care services rendered during the transportation of a critically ill or injured individual older than twenty-four months.

 (5) Hospital observation services (including admission and discharge services).
-Payment may be made for not more than twenty-two hours of medical observation of an individual who is treated in a hospital but does not require inpatient hospital admission.
+Payment may be made for not more than twenty-two hours of medical observation of an individual who is treated in a hospital but does not need to be admitted as an inpatient.